jjasghar/nagios-status-rackspace/README.md

 Pre: Be sure `curl` in installed.
 On the box you want to run it from

-In your `commands.cfg' put something like:
+In your `commands.cfg` put something like:
 ```
 define command {
    command_name check-rackspace-1st-gen